-Milestone Summary Key Milestone Milestone Due Date Milestone Status Change from last quarter Owner Comments Support a Trench Safety Stand Down event to be held in the summer of 2020 to promote awareness of trenching and excavation hazards and abatement methods 9/30/2020 20% 20% Directorate of Construction Trench Safety Stand Down will be held in the summer of 2020 Each year, conduct at least 500 compliance assistance activities (stakeholder meetings, speeches, events, etc.) 9/30/2020 90% 70% Directorate of Construction In Progress Develop and implement a revised compliance directive for the trenching and excavation standard to provide guidance for proper safety procedures 9/30/2021 50% 30% Directorate of Construction In Progress
+Milestone Summary Key Milestone Milestone Due Date Milestone Status Change from last quarter Owner Comments Support a Trench Safety Stand Down event to be held in the summer of 2020 to promote awareness of trenching and excavation hazards and abatement methods 9/30/2020 100% 0% Directorate of Construction The Trench Safety Stand Down was held June 15-19, 2020.
+Due to the impact of COVID-19, the Trench Safety Stand Down was held with smaller groups using social distancing and with online meetings and virtual events, rather than having large in-person gatherings.
+Each year, conduct at least 500 compliance assistance activities (stakeholder meetings, speeches, events, etc.) 9/30/2020 100% 0% Directorate of Construction Completed.
+OSHA's Regional and Area Offices conducted over 760 compliance assistance activities related to trenching during FY 2020.
+Develop and implement a revised compliance directive for the trenching and excavation standard to provide guidance for proper safety procedures 9/30/2021 80% 20% Directorate of Construction In Progress.